Can AI Models Produce Genuine Insight?

 • Closed-world, verifiable optimization: Protocol tuning, algorithm design with executable scoring, theorem proving with formal verification β€” environments with immediate, objective feedback.

-Where AI does not yet surpass humans:
+Where LLMs do not yet surpass humans:

 • Open-ended scientific judgment: Humanity's Last Exam β€” 2,500 expert-level questions from nearly 1,000 professors across 500+ institutions β€” was published in Nature in January 2026 precisely because older benchmarks had saturated.
 Top scores: Gemini 3.1 Pro at 45%, GPT-5 at 25.3%.
 Significant room remains.